testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

 Total time 206ms
 ```

 Read through the output and the code.
-By adding steps we have added documentation to our test code
+By adding steps, we have added documentation to our test code
 and the test output at the same time.
 Did we just kill two birds with one stone?
 Figuratively speaking, yes, we did.
 This is no small feat.
-For nontrivial tests, having test procedure explicitly
+For non-trivial tests, having a test procedure explicitly
-documented in the code and be present in the output is a big advantage.
+documented in the code and present in the output is a big advantage.
 It not only helps to analyze test results by looking at the output but also
 helps to understand the test code itself.

-# Taking a Step in The Right Direction
+# Taking a step in the right direction

-Take a look at your tests and see how a simple idea of breaking your tests into steps
+Take a look at your tests and see how the simple idea of breaking tests into steps
 can help make your tests more readable and easier to debug.
 The cost of test maintenance far outweighs a few additional lines
 that can be added to make your tests better.
-Unfortunately, there a plethora
+Unfortunately, there are a plethora
 of test frameworks out there that do not provide any support for defining steps
  inside a test.
 They simply ignore the importance of explicitly identifying
-test procedure.
-Well, that's a mistake, breaking tests into steps
+a test procedure.
+Well, that's a mistake as breaking tests into steps
 is literally a step in the right direction.

-> Any good test that is worth the memory in which it is stored, needs to verify one or more requirements.
+> Any good test that is worth the memory in which it is stored needs to verify one or more requirements.